-9.6.1.1 Radiological Assessments
+9.6.2.1 Radiological Assessments

-In 2004, STL participated in the DOE EML Quality Assessment Program, the ERA radiological program, and the MAPEP evaluations of mixed analytes.
+In 2005, STL participated in the ERA radiological program and the MAPEP evaluations of mixed analytes.
 GEL participated in the ERA and MAPEP programs.
-The NYSDOH ELAP provided no samples for radiological testing in 2004.
+The NYSDOH Environmental Laboratory Accreditation Program (ELAP) provided no samples for radiological testing in 2005.